Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/oscillators.md

 ## Interpreting the repressilator's oscillations

-The figure below shows the results of our simulation by plotting the number of *X*, *Y*, and *Z* particles over time.
-As we can see, the system shows clear oscillatory behavior, with the concentrations of *X*, *Y*, and *Z* taking turns being at high concentration.
+The figure below shows a plot of the concentration of *X*, *Y*, and *Z* particles from our repressilator simulation.
+The system shows clear oscillatory behavior, with the concentrations of *X*, *Y*, and *Z* taking turns being at high concentration.

 **STOP:** Why do you think that the repressilator motif leads to this pattern of oscillations?
 {: .notice--primary}